-If any director, officer or employee chooses to remain anonymous, every effort will be made to respect this request.
 No one will be punished for asking about possible breaches of law, regulation or company policy.
 It is corporate policy not to take any action against a director, officer or employee who reports in good faith regardless of whether or not the report proves to be accurate.
-Any allegation of a reprisal will be investigated.
+Any allegation of reprisal will be investigated.
+Note however that, although such person will not be disciplined for reporting a violation, such person may be subject to discipline if such person is involved in the underlying conduct or violation.
 Canopy has adopted a Whistleblower Protection Policy, a copy of which may be obtained via Canopy's intranet or internet.

-Any report can be made to Canopy's Chairperson of the Board, Chief Executive Officer or Corporate Secretary.
+Any report can be made to Canopy's Chairperson of the Board, Chief Executive Officer, or Corporate Secretary.
 In addition, violations can be reported pursuant to the Whistleblower Protection Policy.

-3. Disciplinary Matters
+3. DISCIPLINARY MATTERS

 A failure to comply with the Code may result in disciplinary actions up to and including termination of employment.
-Canopy's Board of Directors (the "Board") shall determine or designate appropriate persons to determine, appropriate actions to be taken in the event of violations of the Code.
+Canopy's Board of Directors (the "Board") shall determine or designate appropriate persons to determine appropriate actions to be taken in the event of violations of the Code.
 Such actions shall be reasonably designed to deter wrongdoing and to promote accountability for adherence to the Code.
 In determining what action is appropriate in a particular case, the Board or such designee shall take into account all relevant information, including the nature and severity of the violation, whether the violation was intentional or inadvertent, the extent of the likely damage to the Company and its shareholders resulting from the violation and whether the individual has committed previous violations of the Code or another policy, if any, of Canopy concerning ethical behavior.